ssrothman/SCEPCAL/README.md

 Each event in `gamma_1GeV.root` contains the trees `SCEPCal_readout` and `MCParticles`.

 Hits in `SCEPCal_readout` have the following schema as defined in `edm4dr.yaml`.
-The windows and number of bins for wavelength and timing are hardcoded and can be changed in `include/DRCrystalHit.h` and `edm4dr.yaml` if desired, and the code recompiled.
-The defaults are 300-1000 nm and 0-300 ns with 6000 bins.
+Currently only the number of S/C photons produced and their average arrival times are recorded.
+Scale factors and poisson smearing can be applied offline.

 ```yaml
 edm4dr::SimDRCalorimeterHit: